 The Veronica James Science Challenge for Hearing Impaired Children

-The Veronica James Science Challenge for Hearing Impaired Children is an annual event which aims to teach children with hearing impairments about science - especially interesting and useful science.
+The Veronica James Science Challenge for Hearing Impaired Children is an annual event which aims to teach children with hearing impairment about science - especially interesting and useful science.
 These children are sometimes unjustifiably left out of normal education processes because of the assumed difficulties in communicating with them.

-The challenge is not only for gifted science students - rather it is an opportunity for hearing impaired students of all abilities to explore and get excited about the world of science.
+The Challenge is not only for gifted science students - rather it is an opportunity for hearing impaired students of all abilities to explore and get excited about the 'World of Science'.

-The camp has been running since 1985 and until 2000 was organised by Dr Veronica James.
+The camp has been running since 1989 and until 2000 was organised by Dr Veronica James.
 Due to her need to pursue her important breast cancer research internationally, she no longer has the time to organise the camp.
-It has taken her name in honour of the huge amount of time and effort she has donated to it over the years - until 2000 Dr James was the Camp for the Hearing Impaired, organising everything from the activities and handbook to the material donations to the awards on the last day.
+It has taken her name in honour of the huge amount of time and effort she has donated to it over the years - until 2000 Dr James was the Camp for the Hearing Impaired, organising everything from the activities and handbook to the material donations and awards on the last day.